demisto/content-docs/docs/packs/packs-format.md

 1. `auto-test` - ignore test file in the build test collection.
 2. `linter code` e.g. IN126 - ignore linter error codes.

+To add known words in a file, first, add the `[known_words]` section in a new line and in the following lines add the words, one for each line.

 #### Example .pack-ignore
 ```
 [file:playbook-Special-Test-Not-To-Run-Directly.yml]